JoinColony/purser/docs/_Interface_Common_Wallet_Interface.md

 WalletInstance.privateKey: String
 ```

-Contains the `private key` for the wallet in `String` form.
+Contains the `privateKey` for the wallet in `String` form.
 This will be available in all cases: if you created a new wallet instance, if you opened a wallet instance using either a `mnemonic` or a `private key`.

 _**Warning:** As the name suggests, this is private.
 So treat it with caution and if possible don't expose it to other parts of your app._